Looking for more cutting activities for preschoolers? Let’s get started!

 - Show your child the scissors and explain what the scissors are used for.
 “These are scissors.
 We use scissors to cut paper like this.
 Would you like to try?”

 - Hand the scissors to your child.
 If willing, help position the hands.
 If not willing, try to continue keeping kid scissors available for more practice.
-You will see improvements with grip over time.
+You will see improvements in grip over time.

-- If your child needs help with holding the scissors, place a smiley face on the thumbnail (pictured below) to encourage the thumb to stay up when cutting.
+- If your child needs help holding the scissors, place a smiley face on the thumbnail (pictured below) to encourage the thumb to stay up when cutting.